juliandavid-garcia/First_milestone_project/README.md

 - Click on the button "Code"

 ![code](/Readme-images/code-button.png)
-- Select "Open with GitHub Desktop" to clone and open the the respository with GitHub Desktop.
+- Select "Open with GitHub Desktop" to clone and open the respository with GitHub Desktop.

 ![Desktop](/Readme-images/Desktop.png)

+- Go to Github main page and you will find a new depository. thas your cloned despository.
 - You have the Repository cloned.